nautes-labs/website/src/en/guide/user-guide/cluster.md

 ### Execute host cluster deletion request

 Use the curl command or other tools to execute the API request.
-After the request is successful, the host cluster and the cluster resource file in the tenant configuration repository will be deleted.

 After the request is successful, the cluster resource file in the tenant configuration repository will be deleted, and the host cluster will be cleaned up.